Pierre Levegh

 Pierre Eugène Alfred Bouillin (22 December 1905 – 11 June 1955) was a French sportsman and racing driver.
 He took the racing name Pierre Levegh (/fr/) in memory of his uncle Alfred Velghe, a pioneering driver who died in 1904.
-Levegh died in the 1955 Le Mans disaster which also killed more than 82 spectators during the 1955 24 Hours of Le Mans automobile race.
+Levegh died in the 1955 Le Mans disaster which also killed about 81 spectators during the 1955 24 Hours of Le Mans automobile race.

 Career

 Levegh, who was born in Paris, France, was also an ice hockey and tennis player.
 In motorsport he competed in Formula One for the Talbot-Lago team in 1950 and 1951, starting six races, retiring in three, and scoring no points.

-At Le Mans he raced for Talbot in four races, finishing fourth in 1951.
+At Le Mans, Levegh raced for Talbot in four races, finishing fourth in 1951.
 In 1952, driving single-handedly, his car suffered an engine failure in the last hour of the race with a four lap lead.
 The failure was due to a bolt in the central crankshaft bearing having come loose many hours earlier in the race, although many fans placed the blame on driver fatigue.
 Levegh had refused to let his co-driver take over because he felt only he could nurse the car home.
-In 1953 he came in eighth, and in 1954 he was involved in an accident in the seventh hour of racing.
+In 1953, he came in eighth, and in 1954, he was involved in an accident in the seventh hour of racing.